 1975 – 1976

-Brian on the suite of windows he designed for St Lawrence 'depicting, semi-abstracted, local scenes such as the River Ribble, Pendle Hill, Longridge Fell and Fairsnape Fell, and the local reservoirs and quarries', in the 2011 BBC Four documentary Colouring Light - An Artist Apart: "Longridge was a whole series of windows on the upper gallery of a church that had particularly good light because there was nothing interrupting the light on either the north or the south walls of the church.
+In 1975, Brian designed 10 pairs of windows for Longridge Parish Church, St Lawrence, fabricating and installing the artworks himself, 'depicting, semi-abstracted, local scenes such as the River Ribble, Pendle Hill, Longridge Fell and Fairsnape Fell, reservoirs and quarries'.
+In the 2011 BBC Four documentary Colouring Light - An Artist Apart, Brian describes the project: "Longridge was a whole series of windows on the upper gallery of a church that had particularly good light because there was nothing interrupting the light on either the north or the south walls of the church.
 It was the first time anybody had asked me to do a suite of windows, rather than an individual thing.
-There wasn’t any stained glass in those days, that used such big sheets of colour.
+There wasn’t any stained glass in those days that used such big sheets of colour.
 I based the thing on the kind of green and blue of those wonderful hills and reservoirs that exist around that part of Lancashire.
 It was really just a very youthful, joyous, celebration of the medium, in a building.
 I think that was the first time I really knew that I wanted to alter the building, I wanted to make a contribution to the building as a whole."

-The designs for the scheme of windows, a series of collages and watercolour studies, have been exhibited at museums and intsitutions worldwide, including the Museum of Arts and Design in New York, and the Sainsbury Centre for Visual Arts, in The Art of Light.
+The designs for the scheme of windows – a series of drawings, watercolour studies and working designs in collage – have been exhibited at museums and institutions worldwide, including the Museum of Arts and Design in New York, and the Sainsbury Centre for Visual Arts, in the travelling exhibition The Art of Light.